samuelkadolph/ruby-proxifier/README.md

 First is to enable ruby programmers to use HTTP or SOCKS proxies interchangeably when using TCPSockets.
 Either manually with `Sockets::Proxy#open` or by `require "sockets/env"`.

-The second purpose is use ruby code that doesn't consider a proxy for users that have to use proxies.
+The second purpose is to use ruby code that doesn't consider a proxy for users that have to use proxies.<br>
 The pruby and pirb executables are simple wrappers for their respective ruby executables that support proxies from environment variables.

 ## Usage